margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the dignity of people in the car while driving
 * Grateful for the woman in Rural Virginia who sympathized and empathized
 * Grateful for new insights and fresh thoughts
+* Grateful for the Southern Gospel Music at the church down the street

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.